adomasbaliuka/rlcg/readme.md

 A header-only implementation of a pseudorandom number generator which supports generating random numbers in two directions.

+Modification (AB): allow arbitrary period to be used (when other parameters chosen correctly).

 What do you mean reversible?
 ----------------------------